 But although He had done so many signs before them, they did not believe in Him, that the word of Isaiah the prophet might be fulfilled, which he spoke: "Lord, who has believed our report?
 And to whom has the arm of the LORD been revealed?"
 Therefore they could not believe, because Isaiah said again: "He has blinded their eyes and hardened their hearts, Lest they should see with their eyes, Lest they should understand with their hearts and turn, So that I should heal them."
 These things Isaiah said when he saw His glory and spoke of Him.
 Nevertheless even among the rulers many believed in Him, but because of the Pharisees they did not confess Him, lest they should be put out of the synagogue; for they loved the praise of men more than the praise of God.
 (John 12:37-43).

 Today, as indicated, there is much apathy towards the message of Christ in our country.
 Counterfeit Christianity is more popular by far than the real thing.
-Concerned Christian leaders wrestle with new and better ways to draw people to the Lord Jesus by making His message as friendly and attractive as possible.
+Other concerned leaders wrestle with new and better ways to draw people to the Lord Jesus by making His message as friendly and attractive as possible.

 Truth never changes, the root message must stay the same, but different approaches are required in every generation.
 It is hard to argue against success when people are coming to know Jesus, when the lonely are being helped and healed in a caring community, and many are finding hope where was there was lostness and despair.
 These things do seem to be happening in many "seeker-friendly" churches.
 The more difficult challenge is moving new Christians on to maturity.
 This more difficult---and greatly neglected task--is "discipleship."